 California’s employment laws provide additional protections to workers that are not available under federal law.
 Take rest breaks, for example.
 Hourly, non-exempt employees working in California are entitled to two 10-minute rest breaks during a full work day.
 That right is not provided under the federal Fair Labor Standards Act.

 Out-of-state companies that come into California to conduct business are particularly vulnerable to inadvertently establishing employment policies and practices that violate California employment laws.
 At times, businesses new to California seem unaware that California and federal employment laws differ significantly.

 California companies, in turn, conduct business in other states when they hire a resident there to perform work.
-Consequently, this makes California companies also particularly vulnerable to unintentionally violating other state’s employment laws, particularly with respect to how the company classifies, pays and treats its workers.
+Consequently, this makes California companies also particularly vulnerable to unintentionally violating other states’ employment laws, particularly concerning how the company classifies, pays, and treats its workers.

 Most California-based Workers are Employees, Not Independent Contractors

 During the past two years, California has made it easier to determine who is an employee and who is an independent contractor.
 Assembling Bill 5 (“AB-5”), passed into law in September 2019, codifies into state law the California Supreme Court’s ABC Test set out in its 2018 Dynamex case.
 The ABC Test challenges how the gig economy has operated for the past decade.
 It is now virtually impossible to classify individuals working within California as independent contractors if they perform work within the usual course of the hiring entity’s business.